brandonwilde/ai-tools/README.md

 # ai-tools

-A collection of general-purpose tools for processing text, documents, images, and videos.
+A collection of general-purpose tools for processing text, documents, and images.
 Requires connecting to third-party APIs.

 ## Installation